Dietary Intervention for Gut Health

 During this one day CME accredited seminar, our faculty of leading gastrointestinal experts will:

-- Share their secrets to gut health as well as their work from the front lines of addressing common GI diseases
+- Share their knowledge on gut health as well as their work from the front lines of addressing common GI diseases

 - Review the most recent scientific literature that supports the use of plant-based nutrition as a clinical GI intervention